Speedment ORM – deliberate enterprise caching

 Does Speedment shifts to a deliberate cache architecture?

 The enterprise version of Speedment contains “caching” functionality.
 The new thing with our “caching” is that you will be able to locate objects in the cache in many ways (i.e. using several keys or search criteria) and not only as a key/value store.
 The “cache” can also be shared concurrently with the application so that cache operations can be completed in O(1) time.
 For example, if you are retrieving all users named “Bob” you use a “view” of the user cache (i.e. the “name” view) and you will be able to obtain all the Bobs rapidly and in constant time regardless if there where just one Bob or if there were thousands of Bobs.
 Speedment is using an advanced in-JVM-memory solution that can extend the JVM to hundreds of terabytes without garbage collect problems and enables a JVM that is bigger than the actual RAM size.
 This allows all your data to fit into the same JVM as the application.
 The Speedment cache is “hot”, so if the underlying database changes, then the cache is updated accordingly using a reactive model.

 How does it integrate with Hazelcast in-memory data grid

 Hazelcast provides an add-on solution to hold all the caching elements using a distributed memory data grid.
 That way, you will be able to scale out applications indefinitely into any number of terabytes.
 Speedment provides a hot-cache solution for Hazelcast that can be compared to Oracles Golden Gate Hotcache.

 Which parts of the whole platform are going to be included in the open-source version

-Thanks Per for taking your time to give this interview.
+Thanks, Per for taking the time to give this interview.
 Let’s hope we hear more from you guys.